Skip to main content

 The current Ajax Amsterdam boss is still 35 years old.
 He might have yet to win his first silverware, but his managerial career has been impressive.
 Farioli began his stint in the dugout in Turkey by taking charge of Fatih Karagumruk in 2021 and Alanayspor for two seasons.
 Farioli was able to guide them to finish fifth in the 2021/22 campaign.

 The Italian manager then switched sides to Ligue 1 as he was named OGC Nice boss in summer 2023.
 Once again, Farioli brought them to finish fifth in the final standings.
 The former goalkeeping coach under Roberto de Zerbi in Benevento and Sassuolo is making his way to the Netherlands to inspire the Amsterdamers’ return to their glory days.
-Farioli could be ending his trophyless years by securing some titles with the Edivisie powerhouse.
+Farioli could be ending his trophyless years by securing some titles with the Eredivisie powerhouse.

 Will Still (Belgium)